Solar Industry News

 This is a dynamic and fast-evolving issue, so we will update this webpage as new information becomes available.

-ReVision Energy is actively advocating for our customers’ interests in Augusta right now, working directly with the PUC, utilities, and legislature.
+ReVision Energy continues to advocate for our customers’ interests in Augusta right now, working directly with the Public Utilities Commission (PUC), utilities, and legislature.
 We are optimistic that this advocacy is going to solve the issue for our customers.
 We are inviting you to join us by taking two actions: contact your legislators and comment on the PUC docket.
 We have provided further information and instructions for both below.

 In 2025, Maine’s legislature passed LD1777.
 The bill made significant changes to Maine’s Net Energy Billing program, which is the mechanism by which renewable energy project owners can receive compensation for the electricity generated.
 ReVision Energy and our customers have demonstrated the value of Member-Owned Community Solar, and have helped to distinguish the ownership model from other subscription models.